• Home

 When:

 Socialising starts as early as 0 – 8 weeks old.
-This time is usually spent with the mother and siblings and good reputed breeders will start exposing their puppies to a lot of different stimulus to help them get the best start in life.
+This time is usually spent with the mother and siblings, and good reputable breeders will start exposing their puppies to a wide range of stimuli to help them get the best start in life.

-Socialising doesn't end there and should continue throughout your dog’s life to ensure that the objects listed below remain a positive experience.
+Socialisation doesn't end there.
+It should continue throughout your dog’s life to ensure the triggers retain a positive association.

 How:

-To socialise a dog, expose them to a trigger like the ones listed below and teach them what you would like them to do when they encounter it the next time.
-The next time they encounter the same trigger or something similar, mark and reward the dog for doing what you taught them to do the first time.
+To socialise a dog, expose them to a trigger such as those listed below and teach them what you would like them to do when they encounter it again.
+The next time they experience the same trigger or something similar, mark and reward the dog for doing what you taught them to do the first time.

-For example, when encountering the postman you can teach your dog to sit quietly and observe them or simply to ignore them, and go sniff in the opposite direction.
+For example, when encountering the postman, you can teach your dog to sit quietly and observe them, or to ignore them, and go sniff in the opposite direction.
 Every time they see the postman, reward the dog for sitting and watching them or ignoring them to sniff something else.

-If your dog shows fear or barks and growls DO NOT SHOUT OR PUNISH THEM, this will make it worse.
-Simply increase the distance, and when they are far away to calm down, reward them for observing the trigger and slowly go closer to the stimulus at your dog's pace.
-You can also use shaping, desensitization and counterconditioning to help your dog.
-You Do not increase fear by rewarding your dog.
+If your dog shows fear or barks and growls, DO NOT SHOUT OR PUNISH THEM.
+This will make it worse.
+Instead, increase the distance, and when they are far enough to remain calm, reward them for observing the trigger and spend some time building a positive association towards the trigger.
+When your dog is more relaxed, approach the stimulus slowly at your dog's pace.
+You can also use shaping, desensitisation and counterconditioning to help your dog.
+You cannot increase your dog's fear by rewarding it.

 Patience is the key.
-5 minutes extra in the start will save you hours of coaxing in the future.
+Five extra minutes of patience at the start will save you hours of coaxing later.
+Understanding conditioning and desensitisation is essential when socialising your dog.

 Socialising Checklist